sergei-mironov/nixos-ssh-over-tls/README.md

 3. Make sure your SSH and HTTPD servers are set up correctly (we assume they use ports 22 and 80 in the example above).

-4. On server, build the system with `nixos-rebuild switch`
+4. On the server, build the system with `nixos-rebuild switch`

-5. On client, run `sh sh/client.sh`
+5. On the client, run `sh sh/client.sh`